WHAT IS YERBA MATE?

 Mental and Physical Enhancement

 The tea boosts metabolism, which allows the body to use the available carbohydrates more efficiently.
-This results to more energy in the body, thereby boosting physical capabilities.
+This results in more energy in the body, thereby boosting physical capabilities.
 As you consistently take yerba tea, the level of lactic acids in the body goes down, thereby reducing the post physical workout muscle soreness and reduces recovery time.

-Organic Versus Regular Yerba Mate
+Organic Yerba Mate

 For just a few pennies a serving, the yerba tea offers cost effectiveness and more value than many manufactured alternatives for energy and stimulation.
 If you are among the scores of people that are trying to fight the addiction to caffeinated drinks, you will definitely find the perfect healthy solace in this tea.